wade-fs/fsmud/README.md

-# FSMUD - Fantasy Scripted Multi-User Dungeon
+# FSMUD - Fantasy Space Multi-User Dungeon

 FSMUD is a multi-user dungeon (MUD) game built with Go and JavaScript (via the V8 engine).
 It combines the high performance of Go with the flexibility of JavaScript to provide an extensible framework for creating text-based adventure games.
 Players can connect to the virtual world via WebSocket or Telnet to explore areas, fight NPCs, collect items, and interact with other players.

+Because every compilation will be stuck due to [v8go][9], just download it to utils/v8go.
+Please refer to the source URL.

 ## Features